-- Analyzing written/verbal statements, with Mark McClish
+- Analyzing statements for hidden meaning, with Mark McClish

 - Jury selection and voir dire, with Christina Marinakis